dharmafly/tasket/docs/api.md

     "starred": {"timestamp": 1307117640, "type": "profile", "id": 2}

-If an object has no stars, the `starred` property wont exist.
+If an object has no stars, the `starred` property won't exist.

 To star any object, `POST` to it with `{"starred" : true}`.
 To un-star an object, `POST` `{"starred" : false}` to it.